 Millennium Diagnostic Center offers the latest technology, a highly-trained staff, and a relaxing, comfortable atmosphere in our medical imaging facilities.
 We partner with the leading imaging companies to bring the latest technology to our patients, ensuring the most accurate assessment and treatment.
 Our services allow physicians with resources to determine the effectiveness of the cancer treatment as well as the ability to monitor the recurrence.

-At our diagnostic facilities, we are accredited by the American College of Radiology to perform a wide range of diagnostic imaging services.
-All examinations are performed by registered technologists and board certified radiologists and interpreted by physicians who are certified by the American Board of Radiology.
-We have 8 convenient locations throughout the Greater Houston area – Kingwood, North Houston, Tomball and The Woodlands.
+Our diagnostic facilities are accredited by the American College of Radiology to perform a wide range of diagnostic imaging services.
+All examinations are performed by registered technologists and board-certified radiologists and interpreted by physicians who are certified by the American Board of Radiology.
+We have 8 convenient locations throughout the Greater Houston area – Kingwood, North Houston, Tomball, and The Woodlands.
 With an expert team by your side, we work together to determine the best treatment for you.

 We are proud to offer a full range of advanced diagnostic imaging services: